 All creative work begins with a long study in the field.
-After hundreds of hours spent making sketches in zoos, stud farms, museums, and circuses, Michel BASSOMPIERRE has stored in his memory the volumes, plans, muscles, characteristics and spirit of each subject.
+After hundreds of hours of sketching in the zoos, stud farms, museums, and circuses Michel BASSOMPIERRE has stored in his memory the volumes, plans, muscles, characteristics and spirit of each subject.

 These sketches will turn into models.
 Clay lends itself particularly well to this work of research and analysis of forms.
 These small subjects will then be enlarged to make bronzes and marbles.